Eric-Carlton/PokemonGoReader/Readme.md

 * **There's a lot of information in the table layout, some of which I don't even care about.
 Is it possible to remove some of the noise?**

   Sure!
 There's configuration available for this.
 Go to webapp/services/properties.service.ts and look for the pokemonTableStats property.
 Just remove anything from that array that you don't want to see in your table.
-Once #28 is implemented, you'll be able to change this and some other config options mentioned in this FAQ from the UI.
+Once [issue #28](https://github.com/Eric-Carlton/PokemonGoReader/issues/28) is implemented, you'll be able to change this and some other config options mentioned in this FAQ from the UI.

 * **I want to allow other computers on my local network to access the tool from my computer.
 Is that possible?**